openzipkin-attic/docker-zipkin/README.md

   environment variable is typically set by linking a container running `zipkin-mysql` as "storage" when you start the container.

-### Transport
+### TRANSPORT_TYPE

-The `zipkin-query`, `zipkin-collector` and `zipkin-web` containers use the `TRANSPORT_TYPE` environment variable to configure how they send and receive data.
+The `zipkin-query`, `zipkin-web`, and `zipkin-collector` containers use the `TRANSPORT_TYPE` environment variable to configure how they send and receive data.

-For the query and web containers, if `TRANSPORT_TYPE=http`, then those containers will send trace data via http to the `zipkin-query` service.
-If `TRANSPORT_TYPE=scribe`, then  those containers will send trace data via scribe to the `zipkin-collector` service.
-If `TRANSPORT_TYPE` is unset, then those containers will not trace requests that they receive.
+For the query and web containers, if `TRANSPORT_TYPE=http`, then the container will send trace data via http to the `zipkin-query` service.
+If `TRANSPORT_TYPE=scribe`, then  the container will send trace data via scribe to the `zipkin-collector` service.
+If `TRANSPORT_TYPE` is unset, then the container will not trace requests that they receive.

 For the collector container, if `TRANSPORT_TYPE=scribe`, then the container will run a scribe collector on port 9410.
-If `TRANSPORT_TYPE=kafka`, then the container will poll Kafka, and expects one of these two additional environment variables to be set:
+If `TRANSPORT_TYPE=kafka`, then the container will also poll Kafka, and expects one of these two additional environment variables to be set:

 * `KAFKA_ZOOKEEPER` -- A node and port where Zookeeper is running.
 * `KAFKA_PORT_2181_TCP_ADDR` -- A zookeeper node listening on port 2181.
 This